 - Qmerit’s platform gives owners visibility into the availability and performance of qualified contractors

 - It makes it easier to select the best contractor for each job because our platform is perpetually rating contractors and suppliers with a QCI score, which is based on factors like past performance, responsiveness, service quality, and compliance.

-- Qmerit also provides deep discounts on MRO parts and materials by aggregate the combined MRO spend of building owners, contractors, and property managers.
+- Qmerit also provides deep discounts on MRO parts and materials by aggregating the combined MRO spend of building owners, contractors, and property managers.

 - Building owners can extend discounts to their contractors.
 Extending this discount means that contractors can take advantage of supplier discounts, bringing down owner expenses.

 To illustrate, Qmerit was recently awarded a contract to establish an Energy Efficiency Marketplace in California.
 This means that building and home owners throughout the state can go to a single website to find a contractor and to receive discounts on purchases for energy-efficiency and water-saving products.

 Check out our blog to learn more about key procurement topics.
 If you have questions or are interested in learning more about how we can help, please send us an email or give us a call.
 We’d love to hear from you!